Each bike I have ridden has been a very special experience! If bikes could talk, I'm sure they would have plenty to say about my riding.

 The bikes that I use the most often for off-road riding will be listed on below- this will include new additions to the fleet!

-I admit I am 100% extremely lucky to have a partner who values my experiences and provides me tools for which I can learn what bike works best for me and brings out my shredding potential.
-Travis is a great sponsor, who I am fortunate to have as a riding partner and life partner!
+I am 100% extremely lucky to have a partner who values my experiences and provides me tools for which I can learn what bike works best for me and brings out my shredding potential.
+Travis is a great sponsor who I am fortunate to have as a riding partner and husband, too!